 - 1 batch cookie dough of your choice

-- 3. When the craving strikes, preheat the oven to the designated temperature and simply arrange as many or as few balls of frozen cookie dough as desired on a parchment-lined baking sheet.
-Bake according to the interactions, adding 2 to 3 minutes to the original recipe’s baking time to allow for the cookie dough coming straight from the freezer.
+- When the craving strikes, preheat the oven to the designated temperature and simply arrange as many or as few balls of frozen cookie dough as desired on a parchment-lined baking sheet.
+Bake according to the original recipe's instructions, adding 2 to 3 minutes to the baking time to allow for the cookie dough coming straight from the freezer.

 Nutrition information is automatically calculated, so should only be used as an approximation.

 I was a cookie dough fiend in my younger years.
 Suffice it to say, as soon as my sis was old enough to hold a spoon, I taught her the magic of stirring together a bowl of cookie dough just to stash in the fridge.
 Between the two of us, it would last maaaaaaaaybe a couple days.